How to Write a Personal Trainer CV: Free Guide with Examples and Template

 Showcase your soft skills like communication, motivation, and adaptability, which are crucial for helping clients achieve their fitness goals.

-Emphasise top skills employers look for, such as emotional intelligence when helping clients lose weight or recover from injury.
+Emphasise top skills employers look for, such as emotional intelligence, when helping clients lose weight or recover from injury.

 If you're Level 3 qualified, hold specialised certifications such as Certifications in Circuit Training and Kettlebells, or have specific career goals, you can mention them in this section.

-Personal trainer CV personal profile example
+Newly qualified personal trainer CV personal profile example

-Freelance personal trainer CV personal profile example
+Lifestyle personal trainer - Coventry CV personal profile example

-Personal trainer CV with no experience personal profile example
+Certified personal trainer CV personal profile example

 PureGym personal trainer CV personal profile example

 An experienced PureGym personal trainer with four years of experience in a high-volume fitness environment.
 Level 3 qualified and certified in kettlebell training and strength and conditioning.
 Proficient in conducting one-on-one personal training sessions and group classes.
-Increased membership retention by 25% through tailored fitness programs and excellent client rapport.
+Increased membership retention by 25% through tailored fitness programmes and excellent client rapport.
 Committed to making fitness accessible and helping clients achieve their health and fitness goals.

 2. List essential skills for a personal trainer CV

 Hard or technical skills on your CV should demonstrate your qualifications and ability to deliver exceptional fitness training and client experiences.
-Focus on exercise physiology, technical fitness expertise, and program design.
-If you’re just starting, use a skills-based CV to emphasise transferable skills and a commitment to professional growth.
+Focus on exercise physiology, technical fitness expertise, and programme design.

-Essential skills for a personal trainer CV:
+Essential skills for a personal trainer CV

 Soft Skills | Hard Skills |